gitjara/ga4_to_sheet/README.md

 7. On the last step, click on Create Key and choose JSON format.
 8. Your browser will download the JSON service account key.
 9. Remember to share your Google Sheet with the email address associated with your service account (found in the JSON file under "client_email").
-## Choosing Dimensions and Metrics

-To choose the right dimensions and metrics for your GA4 report, use the GA4 Dimensions & Metrics Explorer.
-This tool helps you find the available dimensions and metrics that you can use to fetch data from GA4.
+## Usage
+1. After setting up and configuring:
+    ```bash
+    python3 path_to_script.py

+2. The data will automatically be fetched from your GA4 account and uploaded to your Google Sheet.

 ## License
 This project is distributed under the MIT license.
 You can use, modify, and distribute it under the terms of this license.